72

 "Dramatic," he remarked.

 As lost in thought, she felt a tug at her cloak, drawing her to the other side.
-Startled, she whirled around to see Sirius grinning down at her.
+Startled, she whirled around to see Sirius looking down at her.
 "You seem lost, little kitten," he said, his voice laced with amusement.
 "Are you having trouble finding your way?"

 Her cheeks flushed with anger and embarrassment, but she forced herself to stay disinterested.
 She ignored him, walking forward.